Scientific Publications

 In vivo calcium imaging shows that satellite glial cells have increased activity in painful states

-Sara Elgaard Jager, George Goodwill, Kim I. Chisholm, Franziska Denk, BioRxiv October 2022
+Sara Elgaard Jager, George Goodwill, Kim I. Chisholm, Franziska Denk, Brain Communications, January 2024

 This is my main project from my Lundbeck fellowship at Denk lab in London.
 We investigated satellite glial cells’ in vivo calcium response in the dorsal root ganglion.
 We found that the satellite glial cells do have a calcium response, but they seem to be working on their own schedule.
 From in vitro work we expected to see that the satellite glial cells respond immediately to neuronal firing, but we only saw this in very few cells under certain conditions.
 We moved on to look at the calcium responses in satellite glial cells in CFA treated and pSNL injured mice.
 We found that in these painful conditions, satellite glial cells have more calcium responses compared to naive mice.
 We still don’t know much about the function of calcium responses in satellite glial cells.
 As always more research is needed.